 After a few months, we finally completed our prototype and decided to try our luck to get funds from a Kickstarter campaign.
 We had a lot of fun filming for an intro video and putting everything together.
 Unfortunately, we were too optimistic and failed the campaign, but we did get a lot of attraction and people did like the concept of our games.
 We decided to take the chance, quit our full-time job and put all our effort into it, we founded Sweaty Chair Studio in 2013.

 It was a stressful decision and I spent almost all my saving and I had to take some freelance jobs along the way.
 Thank god, we finished the game and somehow gained the angel investment and publishing partnership.
 Ever since then, everything fell into place.
 The second game we made, No Humanity, only relay on organic downloads and acclimated 4 million downloads.
 Rainmaker – The Beautiful Flood, was featured by Apple multiple times and took the top 50 paid games.
 Projection – First Light, was selected to be one of the first 100 games launched with Apple Aracade.
 I believe creativity is always the key in products that keep Apple coming back to us.

 Founding a startup is definitely not easy, we had made a lot of mistakes and learnt a lot from there.
-Our first game had a lot of bugs which even occasionally stop players from playing and we have been striving hard to make sure our code is robust and stable.
+Our first game had a lot of bugs that even occasionally stop players from playing and we have been striving hard to make sure our code to be robust and stable.
 I designed and built up the coding architecture for the team, so code dependency and the chance of mistakes can be decreased, as well as reuse the code across projects to provide fast prototyping.

 That’s only half of my journey and I look forward to continuing this in the soon future…